What's Cost Segregation

 The purpose of cost segregation is to reallocate real property to personal property.
 Doing so reduces depreciable tax life and permits accelerated depreciation methods.

-Cost segregation is carried out through an engineering-based cost segregation study.
-These studies, when delivered into the arms of the waiting CPAs, provide them the ammunition they need to meet the IRS regulations for depreciation.
+Cost segregation is carried out through a graduate engineering-based cost segregation study.
+These studies, when delivered into the arms of the waiting CPAs, provide them the ammunition they need to meet the regulations for depreciation.

 It’s been found that 20% to 40% of a building’s components can be reclassified into property classes with shorter recovery periods.
 The shorter periods are usually 5, 7, or 15 years.